r4gus/blog_source/content/posts/same51_2.md

 }
 ```

-The baud-rate generator generates internal clocks for a asynchronous and synchronous
+The baud-rate generator generates internal clocks for asynchronous and synchronous
 communication.
 The output frequency (fBAUD) is determined by the Baud register
 (BAUD) setting and the baud reference frequency (fref).
 The baud reference clock
 is the serial engine clock, and it can be internal or external (data sheet p.
 830).